kagkarlsson/db-scheduler/README.md

 * The methods on `SchedulerClient` (`schedule`, `cancel`, `reschedule`) and the `CompletionHandler` will run using a new `Connection`from the `DataSource`provided.
 To have the action be a part of a transaction, it must be taken care of by the `DataSource`provided, for example using something like Spring's `TransactionAwareDataSourceProxy`.

 * Currently, the precision of db-scheduler is depending on the `pollingInterval` (default 10s) which specifies how often to look in the table for due executions.
+If you know what you are doing, the scheduler may be instructed at runtime to "look early" via `scheduler.triggerCheckForDueExecutions()`.
+(See also `enableImmediateExecution()` on the `Builder`)

 ## Versions / upgrading

+### Version 4.1
+* Helper for using a version of the scheduler in unit/integration tests is now available in the artifact, through the class `TestHelper.createManualScheduler(...)`.
+For usage example see `SchedulerClientTest`.
+* It is now possible to manually trigger a check for due executions in the database.
+Of course, if this is done too frequently there will be an increased overhead.
+* The scheduler can be instructed to do a best-effort attempt at executing executions it sees is being scheduled to run `now()` or earlier through the builder-method `enableImmediateExecution()`.
+* Bugfix: `scheduler.getScheduledExecutionsForTask(...)` was not working properly

 ### Version 4.0
 * Track number of consecutive failures of a task.
 For use in `FailureHandler` to avoid retrying forever, or retry with back-off.